awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 supports-priv-flags: no
 ```

-In the above case, the `ixgbevf` module is not loaded, because the listed driver is `vif`\.
+In this example, the `ixgbevf` module is loaded\.
+This instance has enhanced networking properly configured\.

 ```
 [ec2-user ~]$ ethtool -i eth0